digitalbazaar/web-request-rpc/README.md

   a WebAppContext to load these Web applications to enable them to fulfill requests made by a relying party.

+TODO: Add note about usefulness of passing a Promise for a window handle when creating/connecting with client/server/WebAppContext/etc. This approach enables a `message` listener to be attached prior to the creation of the window where access to the window handle is not available until the window has loaded.
+This is important to prevent missing messages.

 ## WebApp

 A Web Application that uses RPC to communicate with a WebAppContext that